Tiamarth/isabella-sublime/README.md

 ## Install

-Put the "Isabella Color Scheme" folder in your Packages folder.
-This is just a color scheme, if you want Sublime Text's interface to use Isabella's colors as well, just set Sublime Text to use the default "adaptive" theme. `Adaptive.sublime-theme`
+Download the [latest sublime zip](https://github.com/Tiamarth/Isabella/releases/download/04%2F14%2F19/sublime.zip) from the [releases tab](https://github.com/Tiamarth/Isabella/releases/) of the repo, and put the "Isabella Color Scheme" folder in your `sublime-text-3/Packages` folder.

 Or, if you're on Linux using the standard install path for Sublime Text, you can just use these commands: